- tobias.winkler at cs.rwth-aachen.de

 D-52074 Aachen

-I am a PhD student in the Software Modeling and Verification Group headed by Professor Joost-Pieter Katoen.
-Moreover, I am an associated doctoral researcher in the research training group UnRAVel.
+I am a scientific employee and doctoral student in the Software Modeling and Verification Group headed by Professor Joost-Pieter Katoen.
+Moreover, I am associated with the research training group UnRAVel.

 Research

-If you are interested in writing a Bachelor/Master’s thesis in any of the areas mentioned above, don’t hesitate to contact me.
-You can also check our list of open topics.
-I am currently supervising or have supervised the following thesis projects:
+If you are interested in writing a Bachelor/Master’s thesis in any of the areas mentioned above please contact thesis at i2.informatik.rwth-aachen.de for a general request.

 - Implementation of an LTL Model Checker for Probabilistic Pushdown Automata – Laura Bamberger, Bachelor’s thesis.
 2022.